zentity-io/zentity-io.github.io/docs/security.md

 An administrative user should perform the first request using `GET _zentity/models` to create the index.

-A dedicated API endpoint to create the `.zentity-models` index is on the development roadmap to simplify this experience.
+A dedicated API endpoint to create the `.zentity-models` index is on the development roadmap to simplify these experiences and allow the administrators to avoid granting the `manage` privilege for the `.zentity-models` index.

 ### Resolution API Permissions